Vijay is on track to save $860 per year with his heat pump hot water unit.

 The decrease in gas bills is not surprising.
 We’ve replaced a gas appliance with an electric appliance, so of course Vijay’s gas bills were going to decrease.

-The key is to now analyse the impact on Vijay’s electricity bills.
+Now we analyse the impact on Vijay’s electricity bills.
 Have they increased and if so, by how much?

 Vijay’s electricity bills don’t match up perfectly with his gas bills.
 His electricity bills are monthly from 26 November to 25 March.
 We took 4 bills, a period of 121 days.